juergen0815/sdl-vbo/README.md

 Description:

     Simple example how to use vertex buffer objects in OpenGL with SDL, glew and C++11.
+    Added a sphere and a cylinder (pure vertex arrays).

 	All sdl-xx-examples are written in C++11 using MinGW gcc 4.6 and are Windows only.
 I'm using Eclipse Juno as Development IDE.